WilliamASumner/Chromium-Experiments/README.md

 ```
 make run
 ```
 This will run `permutate.sh` with some default arguments.
-To run with custom settings, see `Makefile` for usage or the ["more help"](#More-help section).
+To run with custom settings, see `Makefile` for usage or the ["more help"](#More-help) section.

 ### Changing log output
 Use: `make run PERM_PREFIX=YOUR_PREFIX` to change the prefix for the log files